ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ip_monitoring/guide.en-asia.md

 ---
 title: What are the IP addresses of the OVHcloud monitoring?
 excerpt: Find here the IP addresses to fill in when setting up a firewall so that OVHcloud monitoring will continue to work on your server
-updated: 2023-10-12
+updated: 2023-11-30
 ---

 ## Objective

 The monitoring service allows OVHcloud to monitor the status of your machine and triggers the intervention of a technician in the datacenter (when applicable).

 All the servers of our customers and the entire network can be monitored 24/7 by OVHcloud technical teams.
 In addition, the monitoring system can be customized via the OVHcloud Control Panel.
-For more information on how to customize it on your services, please consult [this section](#monitoring) of the guide.
+For more information on how to customize it, please consult [this section](#monitoring) of the guide.

 If you are implementing a restrictive firewall, especially on ICMP, and have chosen to benefit from the OVHcloud monitoring, it is necessary to authorize the IPs that you will find below.